00life/bash/README.md

 fi
 ```

-## Bash Temporary Data Cheatsheet
-Summary of methods for handling temporary files, folders, and variables in Bash.
----

 ## 1. Files and Directories (`mktemp`)
 The `mktemp` command is the safest way to create unique, secure temporary objects.

 | Action | Command | Description |
 | :--- | :--- | :--- |